 As part of their Good Business Journey, Woolworths is proud to support initiatives like “The African Penguin Chick Bolstering Project”.
 Through partnerships with their customers and organisations like SANCCOB, a marine conservation organisation, Woolworths is increasing awareness of the environmental issues around African penguins, while actively supporting SANCCOB’s projects.
-Through the sale of each bag, Woolworths donates R10 to SANCCOB.
+Through the sale of each bag and bracelet, Woolworths donates R10 to SANCCOB.

 Carry this bag to show your support!

 SANCCOB is a non-profit, marine conservation organisation, whose primary objective is to reverse the decline of seabird populations through the rescue, rehabilitation and release of ill, injured, abandoned and oiled seabirds – especially endangered seabirds like the African penguin.
 The organisation was established in 1968, after a devastating oil spill off the coast of Cape Town affected 60 African penguins and a suitable rehabilitation centre was needed.
 In almost 50 years, SANCCOB has treated more than 95 000 seabirds.
 The organisation works closely with colony managers to identify birds in the wild in need of care, or abandoned African penguin eggs, and bring them to one of its two centres: Cape Town (Western Cape) and Cape St Francis (Eastern Cape), with a third seabird centre in Port Elizabeth that has just been transferred to SANCCOB.
 SANCCOB’s Cape Town Centre admits approximately 2,500 ill, injured, oiled and abandoned seabirds every year, of which more than half are endangered African penguins – the only penguin species endemic to the African continent.
 The centre also welcomes about 175 local and international volunteers, over 4,000 visitors and tourists, and more than 2,400 learners on its premises every year.